aribasadme/Introduction-AI-Python/README.md

 # Introduction AI Python
-CS50’s Introduction to Artificial Intelligence with Python
+Exercices for the course "CS50’s Introduction to Artificial Intelligence with Python" from Harvard